cozyGarage/resume_engine/FAQ.md

 hackmyresume BUILD resume.json -o myoptions.json
 ```

-This ability is currently only supported for FRESH resume themes.
+This ability is currently best supported for FRESH resume themes; some
+JSON Resume themes may provide similar configuration.

 ## How does resume merging work?